Boudhik-Shaj/found_you/README.md

 # found_you
-auto executable script for getting access to a computer
+auto executable script for getting details of a computer

 ### Day 01